 - 6.18 The District also features a range of non-designated heritage assets, identified by the District Council as having a degree of significance because of their local heritage interest.
 They are not otherwise protected by formal designation.
 These may include:

 - buildings and structures

 - local character areas

 - archaeological sites

 - landscapes or landscape features

-- 6.19 More information about heritage conservation in Newark & Sherwood District can be seen here:
+- 6.19 Any application or local plan allocation should be clear on how the proposal may affect the significance of a heritage asset and if there are any avoidance/mitigation measures available to overcome any harm.
+Proposals that provide enhancement opportunities for the historic environment will be welcomed.
+More information about heritage conservation in Newark & Sherwood District can be seen here: